peterdemin/seattle-beauty-lounge/source/7-media/02-our-mission.rst

 -  Continual Growth: We stay on the cutting edge of esthetics, skincare science, and permanent makeup artistry through ongoing education.
--  Holistic Beauty: We treat skin and beauty as part of whole-person wellness—balancing inner and outer radiance.
+-  Holistic Beauty: We treat skin and beauty as part of whole-person wellness, balancing inner and outer radiance.